-We need to create more living wage jobs, improve our schools, and make public safety - a top priority we all know the challenges we have faced for years
+We must create more living wage jobs, improve our schools, and make public safety - a top priority we all know the challenges we have faced for years.

-I have nearly a decade of government experience but I need your vote because it is the only way we can bring about meaningful change by implementing best practices that work and they will work because you will have input using your suggestions and solutions for the betterment of the community that belongs to us ALL; it 's going to take all of us working together creating wraparound services that lift you up not hold you down.
+I have nearly a decade of government experience but I need your vote because the only way we can bring about meaningful change is by implementing best practices that work.
+They will work because you, District 13 citizens, will have input!
+I will use your suggestions and solutions to help make OUR community better, for everyone.
+It is going to take all of us working together creating wraparound services that lift you up not hold you down.

-The power is in the people of the 13th District; your support and vote I will value with action not words.
-You have heard it all before but together we will make the change we need a reality.
-We know what is wrong; lets work for what is right for our children, for our seniors and for those who are always left out.
+The power is in the people of the 13th District!
+I will value your support and vote with action, not words.
+You have heard it all before, but together we will make the change that we need, reality.
+We know what is wrong.
+Let's work for what is right for our children, older adults, and for the disenfranchised.

 LIST OF ISSUES

 I have spoken out against failed policing tactics that have perpetuated violent crime in Baltimore City neighborhoods.
 Crime in our neighborhoods have left many residents and visitors feeling unsafe, tarnished the reputation of the City, and stifled economic development and opportunity.
 In order to build healthier communities, it is important that the City gains control of the local police force and that the consent decree is fully implemented to ensure that our neighborhoods are being policed fairly and constitutionally.
 This will facilitate stronger relationships between City residents and law enforcement officers, which will in turn make community policing strategies more effective.